EHCP: Finding a School

 Independent Provider of Special Education Advice (IPSEA)

-IPSEA offer free and independent legally based information, advice and support to help get the right education for children and young people with all kinds of special educational needs and disabilities (SEND).
+IPSEA offer free and independent legally based information, advice and support.
+Their aim is to get the right education for children and young people with SEND.

-They have advice and guidance for parents and carers of children with EHCPs on choosing educational placements:
+They have advice and guidance on their site, for choosing educational placements:

 East Sussex Local Offer directory of services